enthought/envisage/docs/source/tasks_user_manual/intro.rst

 ==============
  Introduction
 ==============

-The Tasks plugin for Envisage is an extensible, toolkit-independent framework for building scriptable, task-oriented user interfaces.
+Tasks is an extensible, toolkit-independent framework for building scriptable, task-oriented user interfaces.
 This document describes its concepts and design principles, surveys the classes in its API, and provides a brief tutorial illustrating its use.

+We assume that the reader has a basic familiarity with the concepts of Traits and Traits UI.
+These packages are well documented in their respective user manuals.
+In the Extensibility section of this document, some additional knowledge of the Envisage plugin framework is assumed.

 For more detailed information concerning the Tasks API, the reader is referred to the Tasks API Reference.

 What is a Task?
 ---------------

 For the purposes of this document, a *task* is a collection of user interface elements, called *panes*, which are present in a single window, unified by a specific purpose, and possessed of a certain structure.
 In addition, a task may